codebuddyinterview/node/readme.md

     "body": "Post Body"
 }
 ```
-should create a post and return the newly created post in the response.
+Should create a post and return the newly created post in the response.
+**Validate userId, title, description.
+Validation criteria:**
+    a. userId must be a valid ObjectId
+    b. title must be a string and minimum of 10 characters excluding spaces
+    c. description must be a string and minimum of 50 characters excluding spaces

 3. `[GET] http://localhost:3000/users` is an existing API that is used in front-end to show list of all users with their post count.
 Optimize the API to achieve minimum execution time and smallest load on server.
+You can introduce additional parameters in the request to restrict and control your result set.